-On March 26, 2021, Eagle Bulk Holdco LLC ("Holdco"), a wholly-owned subsidiary of Eagle Bulk Shipping Inc. (the "Company"), entered into a Credit Agreement (Holdco Revolving Credit Facility") made by and among (i) Holdco, as borrower, (ii) the Company and certain wholly-owned vessel-owning subsidiaries of Holdco, as joint and several guarantors, (iii) the banks and financial institutions named therein as lenders (together with their successors and assigns, the "RCF Lenders"), (iv) Crédit

-Agricole Corporate and Investment Bank and Nordea Bank ABP, New York Branch, as mandated lead arrangers, (v) Crédit Agricole Corporate and Investment Bank, as arranger, facility agent and security trustee for the RCF Lenders.
+On March 26, 2021, Eagle Bulk Holdco LLC ("Holdco"), a wholly-owned subsidiary of the Company entered into a Credit Agreement (Holdco Revolving Credit Facility") made by and among (i) Holdco, as borrower, (ii) the Company and certain wholly-owned vessel-owning subsidiaries of Holdco, as joint and several guarantors, (iii) the banks and financial institutions named therein as lenders (together with their successors and assigns, the "RCF Lenders"), (iv) Crédit Agricole Corporate and Investment Bank and Nordea Bank ABP, New York Branch, as mandated lead arrangers, (v) Crédit Agricole Corporate and Investment Bank, as arranger, facility agent and security trustee for the RCF Lenders.
 Pursuant to the Holdco Revolving Credit Facility, the RCF lenders agreed to make available an aggregate principal amount of up to the lesser of (a) \$35,000,000 and (b) 65% of the Fair Market Value of the Initial Vessels (as defined below).
-Borrowings under the Holdco Revolving Credit Facility bear interest at a rate of 2.4% plus LIBOR for the relevant interest period.
+Borrowings under the Holdco Revolving Credit Facility, which were repaid in full on October 1, 2021, bore interest at a rate of 2.4% plus LIBOR for the relevant interest period.